cosmos/sdk-tutorials/scavenge/tutorial/01-background.md

 # Background

 This tutorial was first presented as a workshop at [GODays 2020 Berlin](https://www.godays.io/) by [Billy Rennekamp](https://twitter.com/billyrennekamp).
 To view slides from this workshop please see [here](https://docs.google.com/presentation/d/1UG_Zi2FxMSWTmRBFhc4exXlJssAPasTq28cpTCHX2Ks/edit?usp=sharing).
-If you are interested in getting started with the scavenger hunt consider jumping ahead to [The Game](./02-the-game.md) or start building in [Scaffold](./03-scaffold.md)!
+If you are interested in getting started with the scavenger hunt consider jumping ahead to [The Game](./02-the-game.md) or start building in [Scaffold](./03-scaffold.md)! {synopsis}

----

 The goal of this session is to get you thinking about what is possible when developing applications that have access to **digital scarcity as a primitive**.
 The easiest way to think of scarcity is as money; If money grew on trees it would stop being _scarce_ and stop having value.
 We have a long history of software which deals with money, but it's never been a first class citizen in the programming environment.
 Instead, money has always been represented as a number or a float, and it has been up to a third party merchant service or some other process of exchange where the _representation_ of money is swapped for actual cash.
 If money were a primitive in a software environment, it would allow for **real economies to exist within games and applications**, taking one step further in erasing the line between games, life and play.